Virtual Target Trajectory Prediction for Stochastic Targets: Learning Stochastic Target Dynamics

 \subsection{Normalizing Flows}

-NFs consist of a series of invertible transformations, which transform a sample from the base distribution into a sample from the complex distribution and vice versa.
+NFs are an established class of generative ML models introduced by~\cite{rezende2015variational} that consist of a series of invertible transformations, which transform a sample from the base distribution into a sample from the complex distribution and vice versa.
+They consist of a series of invertible transformations, which transform a sample from the base distribution into a sample from the complex distribution and vice versa.
 Since the transformations are invertible, the model can be used for both sampling and inference.
 Sampling means that the NFs model can be used to generate samples from the desired distribution by sampling from the base distribution and transforming the samples with the learned invertible transformations.
 Inference, or density estimation, means that the model can be used to calculate the probability density of a given sample from the complex distribution by transforming it to the base distribution and calculating the probability of the sample in the known base distribution and correcting for the volume change due to the transformation by multiplying with the determinant of the Jacobian of the transformation.